 - visual disturbances, such as flashing lights, spots, or blurring

-Migraine may be hereditary.
-Around 4 out of 5 people who experience migraine report a family history of the condition, according to the National Headache Foundation.
+Migraine may also be hereditary.
+About 80% of people who experience migraine report a family history of the condition.

 - stress and anxiety

 - food or drink, such as caffeine, alcohol, or dairy products

 - lack of sleep or too much sleep